15th Aug, 2024

 1. It is a cancer of lymphatic cells and a form of Non-Hodgkin’s Lymphoma

-2. It is not a breast cancer
+2. It is not a cancer of the patient’s breast gland

 3. It occurs in association with breast implants and to date exclusively with exposure to textured implants (no reported cases with exposure to smooth implants alone)

-5. It takes an average of 7-10 years after implant insertion before it develops
+5. It takes an average of 7 – 10 years after implant insertion before it develops

 It is important to note: